genioCE/helptulsa/README.md

-# HelpTulsa.ai — Semantic Microservice Stack
+# HelpTulsa — Semantic Microservice Stack

 HelpTulsa.ai is a minimal, container-native system for searching reentry and mental-health resources using semantic search.